Menstrual Cycle Periodization

 Natural Peaks and Valleys

-Generally, women feel stronger and more energetic in the first half of their cycle (the follicular phase), and feel weaker and more lethargic during the second half (the luteal phase).
+Generally, women will feel stronger and more energetic in the first half of their cycle (the follicular phase), and more lethargic during the second half (the luteal phase).

 This isn’t solely about feelings.